cogcompneuro/docs/docs/2025/Proceedings/Submission FAQs.md

 but you have until the 20th to upload the full-length PDF.
 If you are unsure, we advise you to keep the 17th as an internal deadline.

-Everything in the OpenReview submission form is due by the “**abstract registration deadline”** Feb 17th, anywhere on earth, except for the PDF.
-The PDF is due by the “**full submission deadline”** on Feb 20th, anywhere on earth.
+Everything in the OpenReview submission form is due by the "**abstract registration deadline"** [abstract-deadline], anywhere on earth, except for the PDF.
+The PDF is due by the "**full submission deadline"** on [submission-deadline], anywhere on earth.
-It will not be possible to edit the author list, the presenter, or the reciprocal reviewer of a submission after Feb 17th.
-It will be possible to make edits to other submission metadata (including the title and the \~300-word abstract) from Feb 18th to Feb 20th, but any major edits (that substantially change the evidence or contributions of the paper) will result in a desk rejection.
+It will not be possible to edit the author list, the presenter, or the reciprocal reviewer of a submission after [abstract-deadline].
+It will be possible to make edits to other submission metadata (including the title and the \~300-word abstract) from Feb 18th to [submission-deadline], but any major edits (that substantially change the evidence or contributions of the paper) will result in a desk rejection.

 ### **Why are there two deadlines?** {#why-are-there-two-deadlines?}

 The two deadlines exist for us to have time to recruit and onboard reviewers signing up as part of a submission, while keeping the final (PDF) deadline as late as our timeline allows.
-We suggest thinking about the overall deadline as Feb 17th so you don’t miss the abstract registration deadline.
+We suggest thinking about the overall deadline as [abstract-deadline] so you don't miss the abstract registration deadline.

 ### **How should I format the anonymized author block?** {#how-should-i-format-the-anonymized-author-block?}